Top Tips: Mastering Time Management for Exam Success

-Top Tips is a new series from Mr Pearce, Deputy Head of UCAS, Politics Teacher and our Apply Plus programme lead, with some tips and tricks ahead of the upcoming exam season!
+Top Tips is a new series from Mr Pearce, Deputy Head of UCAS, Politics Teacher and our Apply Plus programme lead, featuring helpful tips and hints ahead of the upcoming exam season.

 With exams on the horizon, it is crucial to manage your time effectively: this is a busy, high-stakes work schedule.
 As an old teacher of mine, a former intelligence officer in the British army, used to say, "Knowledge is power: if you know that an ambush waits around the next corner, you can avoid disaster before you get there."
 More precisely, knowledge plus action is power: if you can predict a problem before it arrives, you can take action to ensure it doesn't knock you off balance.